Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 The Potential for Ethical Breaches

-In addition to the added burden of record-keeping in these instances, attorneys acting as registered agents for their clients could risk ethical dilemmas regarding attorney-client confidentiality.
-This could occur if state and/or federal legislation requires those holding the entity information to provide it to law enforcement upon request, without a subpoena.
+In addition to the added burden of record-keeping in these instances, attorneys acting as registered agents for their clients face a potential risk of ethical dilemmas regarding attorney-client confidentiality.
+This could occur if the state or federal governments enact laws in the future that would require those holding the entity information to provide it to law enforcement upon request, without a subpoena.
 Absent a court order, clients may object to their attorneys providing that information to law enforcement.

 The risks and potential costs that an attorney or law firm assumes in acting as a registered agent on behalf of clients are numerous and not always readily apparent.
 Using a national commercial registered agent is the best way an attorney can satisfy his or her clients’ needs when it comes to complying with statutory registered agent requirements.
 A national commercial registered agent has expertise in navigating the complex and changing laws and nuances of federal, state and local jurisdictions.
 It maintains standards for knowledge and performance and has a track record for managing service of process and compliance.

 Learn more about how CT can help you manage the legal service needs of your clients.
 Contact a CT representative at 844-206-9032.